uwgraphics/relaxed_ik/README.md

 <b> Coming Soon </b>

-Performance critical code will be moved to C++ using Boost Python to speed up the solver.
-We are currently testing these features and will push it to the central branch when it is stable.
+RelaxedIK has been rewritten in Julia to substantially boost performance.
+These changes will be made public and pushed to the main branch in February 2019.

 <b> Change Log </b>